Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

-Finances: Excellent.
-The school budget has been in surplus
+Finances: About average.
+The school budget has been roughly in balance

 Admissions: About average.
-The occupancy rate is roughly average.
+The occupancy rate is roughly average and the offer rate is quite high.
 There is no compulsory entrance exam.

 Progress: Below average.
-Progress up to the ages of 16 and 18 are both below average.
+Up to age 16 it is about average, while at ages 16-18 it is below average.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)

 Representation: Slightly out of balance.
 The socio-economic mix is in balance with the local community, while ethnic representation is out of balance with the local community.
 Show details

 Attainment: Below average.
-Attainment at the ages of 16 and 18 are both below average.
+Up to age 16 it is below average, while at ages 16-18 it is poor.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

 Attendance: Poor.
 Pupil absence rates and the incidence of persistent absence are both very high.